sparkflows/sparkflows-docs/docs/user-guide/performance/caching-level.rst

 When to use Caching
 -------------------

 In general the default Caching does not have to be changed.
+It is MEMORY ONLY for Apache Spark.

-It is important to set Caching in the following scenarios:
+It is important to set it to MEMORY_AND_DISK in the following scenarios:

 * If the Dataset is going to be reused later.
 Below are some examples.